-Planting & Growing

-Blue Nootka Cypress will grow to be about 40 feet tall at maturity, with a spread of 20 feet.
-It has a low canopy with a typical clearance of 3 feet from the ground, and should not be planted underneath power lines.
+Planting & Growing Weeping Nootka Cypress will grow to be about 25 feet tall at maturity, with a spread of 12 feet.
+It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 70 years or more.
 This tree does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.